See video where I talk to Clint’s family in the next paragraph:

 Clint Miller, was 26 years old when he went missing from 70 County Road 1335D in Moss Bluff, Tx, located in Liberty County.
 He went missing Monday, May 25, 2015.

-The family received a message that Clint’s home was on fire, on May 24, 2015 in the evening.
+The family told me they received a message that Clint’s home was on fire, on May 24, 2015 in the evening.
 A witness to the event said that the fireman at the scene said that the padlock on the camper was locked on the outside and Clint was not inside.

 The following is information I was told regarding this case.

-When the family received the news, they set out to search for Clint and drove right into a Memorial Day storm that flooded the area.
+The family told me that when they received the news, they set out to search for Clint and drove right into a Memorial Day storm that flooded the area.
 According to the Texas Department of Emergency Management, 11 inches of rain fell within a 24-hour period in some areas.
 Thousands of homes were flooded and hundreds of people had to be rescued.
 According to the Harris County Office of Emergency Management, eight people died during the weather event.

 The family has a video of the area when they went to search for Clint and you can see how flooded it was.